mueller93/pdsnd_github/README.md

 This is just an example on analyzing data with python and a console interface.
 You will see a few prompts when starting the bikeshare.py file and will be guided through the analysis.
 After adding a few filters, the given data (not included on github) will be computed and you can view the result.
+Before closing or changing any filters, you will be provided to show some (or even all) raw data.

 ### Files used
 bikeshare.py